joshhighet/multisocks/README.md

 a simple load balanced torsocks service, a fork of the excellent [Iglesys347/castor](https://github.com/Iglesys347/castor)

+creates a defined number of backend tor circuits, leveraging haproxy to round-robin requests

+tl;dr - one ingress proxy, multiple exit circuits

 ---

 ## configuration

-set the number of tor instances to be created by altering  `services.tor.deploy.replicas` within `docker-compose.yml`
+set the number of tor instances to be created by altering `SOCKS` within `.env`

+alternativley see `services.tor.deploy.replicas` within `docker-compose.yml`
 ## runtime

 ```shell